 - 1. Winthrop faculty and others assisting in the search process can be reimbursed for mileage and parking when picking up or taking finalists to the airport.
-They should complete a Travel Authorization form before any travel even if no reimbursement will be submitted, in order to be reimbursed mileage and to cover both employee and finalist in case of accident.
+A Travel Authorization form must be submitted even if no reimbursement will be requested.
+This allows both the employee and candidate to be covered in the event of an accident.
 The finalist's name should be provided on the travel authorization.
 A committee may ask a candidate if using a ride share service better meets the need of the candidate in cases where they would naturally go to the hotel immediately from the airport.
 However, this should not be offered as the norm and should only be offered in cases where a candidate is going directly to the hotel.
-In such cases the search administrative support individual needs to work to ensure on the day of arrival that the hotel is set to have charge directed to Winthrop and in most cases having a committee member welcome the candidate at the hotel with Winthrop information packet is ideal. - 2.
-The finalist will be reimbursed for their expenses and should complete a Travel Reimbursement and submit receipts before leaving campus when possible.
-The candidate may need to return receipts via US Mail for the airport parking, taxi, etc. that are incurred on their return trip.
-Reimbursement is typically handled by the search administrative support individual.
+In such cases, the Search Administrative Support needs to ensure that the hotel is set to have charges directed to Winthrop.
+In most cases, having a committee member welcome the candidate at the hotel is ideal. - 2.
 The University does not prepay airline tickets. - 3.
 If the finalist wishes to rent a car, it is at his/her own expense. - 4.
+The finalist will be reimbursed for their expenses and should complete a Travel Reimbursement and W-9 form.
+Receipts must be submitted to the Search Administrative Support before leaving campus.
+The candidate may need to return receipts via US Mail for the airport parking, taxi, etc. that are incurred on their return trip.

-Meals with candidates are important in the process for both candidate recruitment and screening.
-Due to budgetary restrictions, each member of the search committee can be reimbursed (at the state per diem rate) for one meal with each candidate brought to campus.
-One faculty member should also cover the meal for the candidate and submit that for full reimbursement.
-Separate receipts for host and candidate are submitted to the COE Budget Analyst.
-To facilitate good stewardship of the college's funds, the committee is asked to select locations for meals that are nice, but reasonably priced.
-Note: Alcohol charges are not reimbursable and should not be included on the receipt. - 5.
+- 5. Meals with candidates are important in the process for both candidate recruitment and screening.
+Due to State purchasing laws: - Each member of the search committee can be reimbursed (at the state per diem rate) for one meal with each candidate. - One faculty member should also cover the meal for the candidate and submit that for full reimbursement. - Separate itemized receipts for host and candidate are submitted to the CESHS Budget Analyst with a Check Request Voucher. - Alcohol charges are not reimbursable and should not be included on the receipt. - To facilitate good stewardship of the college's funds, the committee is asked to select locations for dinner that are nice, but reasonably priced. - Per Winthrop policy, lunch must take place on Winthrop's campus. - 6.
 Efforts should be made to reduce travel expenses.
-Airfare expected to be over \$500 should be discussed with the dean.
+Airfare expected to be over \$500 should be discussed with the Dean.

-Communication with Unsuccessful Candidates-For now please work with Associate Dean or Department Chair to answer questions as needed.
+Communication with Unsuccessful Candidates

+Please work with Associate Dean or Department Chair to answer questions as needed.

 - 1. For finalists interviewed but not selected, the search committee chair or department chair makes a courtesy telephone call (preferred) or a personalized email.
 This should not be done until the recommended finalist has returned the signed letter of acceptance.
-Refer to the procedures section of the Winthrop University Policies and Procedures for Recruitment and Hiring of Unclassified Personnel for additional samples. - 2.
+Refer to the procedures found in the documents housed in the Faculty Search Resources SharePoint site. - 2.
 Some candidates may request additional information on why they were not selected.
-In such cases, it is not appropriate to provide details on the committee deliberation or the language of the Interfolio notes (although the candidate can request that through the Freedom of Information Act).
-A general answer, such as there were many candidates who met the criteria, or it was a difficult selection, should suffice.

-The search administrative support individual sends electronic communication to all applicants not selected for further review or consideration.
-See procedures section of the Winthrop University Policies and Procedures for Recruitment and Hiring of Unclassified Personnel.
+In such cases, it is not appropriate to provide details on the committee deliberation or the language of the Interfolio notes.
+A general answer, such as "There were many candidates who met the criteria, or it was a difficult selection", should suffice. - 3.
+The Search Administrative Support sends electronic communication to all applicants not selected for further review or consideration.
+See procedures found in the documents housed in the Faculty Search Resources SharePoint site.